Below are photos of two historical figures:

 The book was “not welcome” at the Fort Worth library, even though the librarian was Frank Elser’s aunt.
 The book also was banned in Elser’s then-hometown of Cranford, New Jersey.

-Our fourth and last connection was the other son of Lily and Max Elser: Max Elser Jr. (1889-1961).
+Our fourth and last connection was the other son of Lilly and Max Elser: Max Elser Jr. (1889-1961).
 Like brother Frank, Max Jr. worked at the Fort Worth Telegram and then went to New York, where he worked on the Evening Sun.
 He wrote and produced plays on Broadway.
 He formed a newspaper features service that syndicated the “Tarzan” comic strip.

 Max Elser Jr. drifted into public relations work and in 1911 became press agent for . . .
 Russian ballerina Anna Pavlova.
 Pavlova performed in Fort Worth that year at the Byers Opera House at 7th and Rusk streets.